 The early childhood special education licensure program provides specialized preparation in:

 - teaching and learning approaches with young children

 - learning, development and education grounded in culture, context and identity of young children

-- early childhood curriculum and program development for culturally and linguistically diverse inclusive classrooms,
+- early childhood curriculum and program development for culturally and linguistically diverse and inclusive classrooms

-- collaborative program development and supports for children with families and communities
+- collaborative program development including supports for children with families and communities

 - leadership of programs and early childhood professional for practice, advocacy, and social change

 - individualized and systematic supports for children identified with disabilities

 - classroom supports and instructional strategies to promote social emotional competence

 - working as a collaborative member of a transdisciplinary team

 - education supports for children identified with disabilities